Multidomain Galerkin-Collocation method: characteristic spherical collapse of scalar fields: The multidomain Galerkin-Collocation method

 According with the Galerkin method, the basis functions, $\psi^{(1)}_k(r)$ and $\psi^{(n)}_k(r)$, must satisfy the boundary conditions (\ref{eq10}) and (\ref{eq13}), respectively.
 For the the $n-2$ interior subdomains, the basis functions, $\psi_k^{(l)},\,l=2,3,..,n-1$, are the rational Chebyshev polynomials \cite{boyd} defined at each subdomain as we are going to see in the sequence.
 The first subdomain encompasses the condition (10), and we define the basis function as a linear combination of the rational Chebychev polynomials.
 For the last subdomain, the asymptotic condition (13) dictates that basis functions are the rational Chebyshev polynomials.

-To define the rational Chebyshev polynomials in each subdomain, we need to refer to Fig. 1.
-We show the basic scheme with the connection between the physical domain with the computational subdomains.
+We define the rational Chebyshev polynomials in each subdomain converting the standard Chebyshev polynomials into rational functions in the radial coordinate $r$ using the mappings connecting the physical and the computational subdomains (see Fig. 1).
 First, the physical domain $\mathcal{D}: 0 \leq r < \infty$ is mapped into the interval $-1 \leq x \leq 1$ using the algebraic map \cite{boyd}

 where $L_0$ is the map parameter and $x^{(1)},x^{(2)},..,x^{(n-1)}$ are the interface between contiguous subdomains as shown in Fig. 1.
 Second, we introduce linear transformations to define the computational subdomains parameterized by $-1 \leq \xi^{(l)} \leq 1$, $l=1,2,..,n$: